divinites/tong-wang-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Economics Theory
-- Fintech and Blockchain
+- Blockchain mechanism design
+- Decentralised Finance
 - Digital Economics
 - Economics of Social Platforms
-- Dynamic Lending
+- Fintech and Corporate Finance

 # Education to show in About widget
 education: